alexlindmaa/alexlindmaa.github.io/_pages/cv.md

 ## Honors, Grants, and Awards

-* 2018: Research Fellowship, The Hebrew University of Jerusalem
+* 2018: Research Fellowship, The Hebrew University of Jerusalem, Israel